Witiko/doctoral-thesis/main.md

 The *Tangent-L* system [@fraser2018choosing; @ng2020dowsing; @ng2021dowsing]
-evolved from Tangent-3, was developed by Frank Tompa's research group, and participated post-hoc in the NTCIR-12 MathIR task and personally in the ARQMath labs.
+evolved from Tangent-3, was developed by Frank Tompa's research group, and participated in the ARQMath labs and post-hoc in the NTCIR-12 MathIR task.

 Unlike Tangent-3, which uses the hard vector space model with the TF-IDF term weighting scheme, Tangent-L uses the more accurate BM25 and BM25⁺ term